schmaustech/nat-firewall/README.md

   rich rules:
 ~~~

-The zones need to be updated so we can ensure any external traffic bound for https and port 6443 is sent to the OpenShift ingress virtual ipaddress and OpenShift api virual ipaddress respectively.
-We also need to allow for DNS resolution traffic internally outbound on the internal zone so we can resolve anything outside of our OpenShift environment.
+The zones need to be updated for OpenShift so we can ensure any external traffic bound for https and port 6443 is sent to the OpenShift ingress virtual ipaddress and OpenShift api virual ipaddress respectively.
+We also need to allow for DNS resolution traffic internally outbound on the internal zone so we can resolve anything outside of our OpenShift environment dns records (like registry.redhat.io).

 ~~~bash
 $ sudo firewall-cmd --permanent --zone=external --add-service=https